zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

    :condition: optional

    A comma-separated list of the order line categories you support in your checkout.
-The available categories can be found on the :doc:`Create Order API </reference/v2/orders-api/create-order>` page.
+The available categories can be found on the :doc:`Create order endpoint </reference/v2/orders-api/create-order>`.

    Example: ``https://api.mollie.com/v2/methods?resource=orders&orderLineCategories=eco,meal``